 1. Draw two vertical lines to make three columns on a sheet of paper.

 2. At the top of the left-hand column, write BE; in the middle column, write DO; and over in the last column, write HAVE.

-3. In the right-hand column list all the things you really want in life, whether it’s an education, good family relationships, a beautiful new home, a luxury automobile, a trip around the world, to lose weight–you name it.
+3. In the right-hand column list all the things you really want in life or in business.
+Education?
+Good family relationships?
+A beautiful new home?
+A luxury automobile?
+A trip around the world?
+To lose weight?

 4. Work your way down the center column identifying the things that you have to do in order to have the things listed in the right-hand column.
 As an example, let’s say you want a successful marriage.
-To do so, you must be willing to share your innermost thoughts and concerns with your mate.
-You must carry more than your share of the workload, encourage your mate when he or she is down, and defend your mate against criticism.
-You need to remember special occasions.
-Be particularly helpful when your mate is having a bad day or is not feeling well, or has had a tough day at work.
-Apply the philosophy that “you can have everything you want out of this marriage if you just help your mate get what he or she wants.”
+Ask: what do happily married partners do?
+Share their innermost thoughts and concerns with their mate?
+Encourage them when they are down?
+Remember special occasions?
 Everybody’s list varies because each of us has unique needs, beliefs, and interests.
 However, the formula remains the same.

-5. Go to the left-hand column and identify what you have to BE in order to DO so that you can HAVE.
-To have a successful marriage, some of the things that you must be are faithful, attentive, loving, caring, helpful, empathetic, encouraging, persistent, committed, kind, thoughtful, considerate, and responsible.
+5. Go to the left-hand column and identify who you have to BE in order to DO so that you can HAVE.
+If you want a successful marriage, perhaps you need to be faithful, attentive, loving, caring, helpful, empathetic, encouraging, persistent, committed, kind, thoughtful, considerate, and responsible.
 Not having all these qualities at this moment is okay, because they’re all skills, and skills can be developed.